matipan/personal/content/posts/motion-tracking-turret-with-gobot-and-gocv.md

 categories = ["computer-vision", "gocv"]
 +++

-The title says it, motion tracking turret using only Go, ready to have some func?
+The title says it, motion tracking turret using only Go, ready to have some *func*?

-This blog post will be divided in three main parts: **Motion detection with GoCV**, **Controlling servo motors with Gobot** and **Putting it all together**.
+This blog post will be divided into three main parts: **Motion detection with GoCV**, **Controlling servo motors with Gobot** and **Putting it all together**.
 In the first part we build a lightweight motion detection algorithm that can run on low-power devices such as the RPi.
 In the second part we will show how to control servo motors with Gobot from the Raspberry Pi and in the last part we'll explain how to go from detecting an object on an image to telling exactly the angles in which the servos need to move in order to track it.

 For this blog post I assume that you already know [Go](https://golang.org), if you don't but want to learn there are lots of resources out there but a good and simple place to start is the [Go tour](https://tour.golang.org).